 The company states that the EkoSonic System is FDA cleared for controlled and selective infusion of physician-

 specified fluids, including thrombolytics, into the peripheral vasculature, and for placement into the pulmonary artery for infusion of solutions.

-EKOS owns or has licensed thirty-nine US patents and has twenty-six pending which protect its unique ultrasound drug acceleration technology.
-Supporting patents are issued in europe and Japan.
+EKOS owns or has licensed 39 U.S. patents and has 26 pending which protect its unique ultrasound drug acceleration technology.
+Supporting patents are issued in Europe and Japan.

 The Future of Intervention